 10 interesting Facts about Blood and Blood Cells

-- Patients suffering from certain diseases like trauma, cancer, and undergoing open-heart surgery require platelets transfusions for their survival.
+- Patients suffering from certain diseases like trauma, cancer, and undergoing open-heart surgery require platelet transfusions for their survival.

-- As per studies conducted, different blood groups result in varying nutritional needs and affects the personality, fertility, stress levels, etc.
+- As per studies conducted, different blood groups result in varying nutritional needs and affect personality, fertility, stress levels, etc.

-- A single drop of blood contains about forty percent of red blood cells, one percent of white blood cells, four percent of platelets and fifty five percent of plasma.
+- A single drop of blood contains about forty percent of red blood cells, one percent of white blood cells, four percent of platelets and fifty-five percent of the plasma.

 - Apart from erythrocytes, leukocytes, thrombocytes, and hormones, human blood also contain metal atoms, including copper, chromium, iron, lead, manganese, zinc and 0.2 milligrams of gold.